Quantum superfield supersymmetry: General properties of the four-dimensional superspace

 It is a convention.
-Note that $\q$ and $d\q$ have different dimensions: the mass dimension of $\q$ is equal to $-\frac{1}{2}$, and of $d\q$ -- to $\frac{1}{2}$, and variation $\delta\q$ cannot be mixed with differential $d\q$.
-Then, integral from a constant is zero,
+Note that $\q$ and $d\q$ have different dimensions: the mass dimension of $\q$ is equal to $-\frac{1}{2}$, and of $d\q$ -- to $\frac{1}{2}$, and variation $\delta\q$ never should be mixed with differential $d\q$ since they have different dimensions.
+Then, an integral from a constant is zero,